hongzhouye/sigma-SCF/README.md

 # QM_2017_SSS_Team3

+## Hongzhou Ye
 Hi!
 This is Hongzhou from MIT.
 I am doing method development in electronic structure theory.
 Specifically we are developing methods for molecular systems w/ strong correlation.

 I often code in C++.
 But I've been coding in python more and more since very recently.

+## Nadav Geva
+Hi!
+I'm Nadav Geva from MIT.
+I work on non-local functionals, energy transferbetween QD and OSC, and other accronyms.